CHOSEN AS HIS CHILDREN (BORN AGAIN)

 by Paul Keew

 As I began to see these connecting threads, the verses seemed to arrange themselves into poetry and meter in my mind.
-I can hardly take credit for text of this song — essentially a paraphrase of the Scriptures.
-The title “Chosen as His Children” encapsulated for me the thread that I had discovered in the passage.
-At first, I sang the poem to the tune of an old hymn called “Satisfied,” but eventually I decided to write my own tune with a more modern sound.
+The text is essentially a paraphrase of 1 Peter 1:1-2:10.
+The title “Chosen as His Children (Born Again)” encapsulated for me the thread that I had discovered in the passage.
+I first wrote the text following the tune of an old hymn called “Satisfied,” but using that tune as inspiration, I wrote a modern (yet hymn-like) tune of my own.